puppetlabs/puppet-docs/source/puppet/4.5/reference/config_file_fileserver.markdown

 [file]: ./type.html#file
 [module_files]: ./modules_fundamentals.html#files
 [fileserverconfig]: ./configuration.html#fileserverconfig
-[auth_conf]: ./config_file_auth.html
+[auth_conf]: {{puppetserver}}/config_file_auth.html
+[deprecated]: ./deprecated_settings.html#authorization-rules-in-fileserverconf
+[custom_mount]: ./file_serving.html
+[mount_auth_examples]: ./file_serving.html#controlling-access-to-a-custom-mount-point-in-authconf

 The `fileserver.conf` file configures custom static mount points for Puppet's file server.
 If custom mount points are present, [`file` resources][file] can access them with their `source` attributes.

 ## When to use `fileserver.conf`

+This file is only necessary if you are [creating custom mount points.][custom_mount]
-By default, `fileserver.conf` isn't necessary --- Puppet automatically serves files from the `files` directory of modules, and most users find this sufficient. ([More info on serving files from modules is available here][module_files].)

-However, some use cases make custom mount points more attractive: for example, large files that shouldn't be checked into version control along with your Puppet modules, or sensitive credentials that likewise shouldn't go into version control.
+Puppet automatically serves files from the `files` directory of every module, and most users find this sufficient. ([More info on serving files from modules][module_files].)
+However, custom mount points are useful for things that shouldn't be stored in version control with your modules, like very large files and sensitive credentials.

 ## Location